straw-hat-team/adr/adrs/2068541249/README.md

 relying on engineer maturity to understand how to debug, and outcome the potential issues.

-As the application grow such practice make the development harder, and also make the tools slower since it will require to scan `node_modules` for those aliases as well since it may be the case that those modules are a dependency module.
+As the application grows, such practice makes the development harder, and also make the tools slower since it will require to scan `node_modules` for those aliases as well since it may be the case that those modules are a dependency module.

 ## Resolution

-Since `@/` is not a valid NPM package, and it is popular among other projects.
+Since `@/` is not a valid NPM package, it is popular among other projects as well.

 * You **must** never change `baseUrl` from the root of the project.
 * You **must** use the following configuration to resolve files relative to the